-Or their architectural design, or their garden — whatever catches your eye.
+Or their interior design, garden — whatever catches your eye.

 If there is a picture where a person has displayed some of their creative work, and you like it, don't be bashful about letting them know!
 It's a good way to open a deeper conversation, as well as extend some flattery.